 I had the idea to write this article months ago, when Artie first started showing signs that we were nearing “the terrible twos”.
 When I sat down to write I realized I was completely unprepared to write this article, I had no idea what I was doing!
-I’ve never had a toddler before!
+I’ve never had a toddler before, how would I know the best tips for toddler moms?!

-Now a few months in, I feel like I have picked a few things up along the way.
+Now I am a few months in and I feel like I have picked a few things up along the way.
 I hope sharing these tips for toddler moms will make those first few months of toddlerhood a little easier!

 Start Using Bathroom Words Early